Drehrumbum/viterbi.dll/README.md

 *“Need for speed” is not a game. ;)*

+##Important note:

+Due to an error in the Reed-Solomon decoder, the audio-signal in QIRX was lost earlier under poor receiving conditions, compared to other DAB-SDR programs facing the same conditions.
+The reason for that behavior was my assumption that some variables within the RS-Decoder can be of type “unsigned”.
+While strolling through the code, I’ve found another little bug which was responsible for negative values appearing at the QIRX “Audio (ok %)” display.
+Please update to the latest version of viterbi.dll.
+You can find several versions inside of the zip-archive on the right side of this page.
+The zip-archive now contains a AVX2 version of the viterbi.dll, too.
+This version runs slightly faster than the normal AVX version at CPUs which support this instruction-set, of course.

+Thanks to “Old-dab” (https://github.com/old-dab/) for pointing me to the problem and the presenting of some “bad” IQ-recordings, which helped me to fix the problem.

+To get rid of the problem, it was necessary to see whats going on under the hood in viterbi.dll.
+There are only some POI (Points of Interest) inside of the code, but writing tons of logfiles, full of timestamps and snapshots, is senseless.
+It’s not “live” and nobody can say whats happened with QIRX (audio on or off) at a given time, later.
+So I ended up with a little dialog-window, which appears on top of the screen when the DLL was loaded by QIRX.
+I called the whole stuff "playground".
+The dialog showes some diagnostic data (return-values, the content of some variables) from inside of the viterbi.dll.
+Furthermore, the speed of the viterbi-decoder will be measured.
+For your own pleasure, you can find the current state of this dll inside of the "playground"-folder.
+The "playground"-sources are coming soon.

 ## Preface
 viterbi.dll is one of the workhorses of QIRX and is responsible for Viterbi- and Reed-Solomon decoding/ error correction.
 The two exported functions will be called lots of times per second.
 They should execute as fast as possible.